Position in the Value Chain

 - Reduce specific production waste volume by 10 percent relative to production volume between 2021 and 2030

 Through the global circular economy program, Evonik—in cooperation with internal and external partners—intends to help make circularity possible.
 This is also reflected in our target of generating at least €1 billion in additional sales with circular products and technologies by 2030.
-Circular products and technologies pave the way for design geared to enhancing circularity, the use of circular raw materials, extended useful lives as well as improved recycling processes and recyclate quality.
-While business areas associated with plastics and related applications have been the biggest contributors to date, other Evonik business areas are now emerging on the road to meeting our targets.
+Circular products and technologies contribute to resources being able to be used for as long and as efficiently as possible—through intelligent design, the use of recycled raw materials, longer useful lives, or better recycling processes, for example.

 Our global circular economy program comprises short- to medium-term actions with a clear focus on business developments.
 Examples of these actions include: